PowerGridModel/power-grid-model/docs/user_manual/calculations.md

 #### Iterative linear

-TODO: extend the explanation of the algorithm.
-Mention that the algorithm will assume angles to be zero if not given.
-This might result in not having a crash due to an unobservable system, but succeeding with the calculations and giving faulty results.

 Linear WLS requires all measurements to be linear.
 This is only possible is all measurements are phasor unit measurements, which is not realistic in a distribution grid.
 Therefore, traditional measurements are linearized before the algorithm is performed: